130L2AN0/pathtracer/README.md

 # pathtracer

 ## Description
-A simple pathtracer for spherical objects
+An elementary pathtracer for spherical objects

 ## Pseudo-code from Wikipedia (diffuse objects only) :
 ```